 Special Olympics World Games – A Legacy of Inclusion

-In March 2019, the UAE will host the Special Olympics World Games in Abu Dhabi.
-7,500 athletes from 176 countries will compete at the event, and half a million spectators are expected to attend.
-It will be the largest humanitarian and sporting event of 2019 and the first Special Olympics World Games ever held in the Middle East and North Africa.
+The Special Olympics World Games in Abu Dhabi ran from March 14 – March 21, 2019.
+More than 7,500 athletes from 190 countries competed at the event, with an estimated half a million spectators in attendance.
+It wasthe largest humanitarian and sporting event of 2019 and the first Special Olympics World Games ever held in the Middle East and North Africa.

 Through sports, Special Olympics brings fulfillment and joy to athletes’ lives and expands society’s understanding of human talents and potential.
-The UAE shares Special Olympics’ mission of promoting inclusion and respect for those with intellectual disabilities – now known officially in the UAE as People of Determination.
+The UAE shares Special Olympics’ mission of promoting inclusion and respect for those with intellectual disabilities –officially called People of Determination in the UAE.